ELECTRIC CURRENT AND POLARITY

 The main point here is that the overall field is a composite of all these fields made by the organs and muscles.
 Mainstream science can’t ignore anymore this fact.
 The body emanates an electromagnetic field.
 If the body’s circuitry is electric, then it must create a magnetic field around it.

-CHAKRA PHYSIOLOGY AND ACUPUNCTURE POINTS EXCERPTS
+ACUPUNCTURE POINTS EXCERPTS

 (hyperlinks will be available soon)